 Click on the image below to be taken to a short video recommending PROBIGUA:

 LINKS TO OTHER BLOGPOSTS AND FREE RESOURCES – for more information about how to prepare for different elements of the DELE exams, you can have a look at some of the other posts on this blog.
-The blogpost here-below provides links to our top twelve posts of 2016, covering topics such as how to ace the oral exam, top tips for the written exam, how to navigate the multiple-choice format of the comprehension tests, top tested answers to DELE exam FAQ’s, and the like (click on the image to go to this omnibus post, and then click on the covers of the individual posts you want to read):
+The blogpost here-below provides links to our top twelve posts of 2016, covering topics such as how to ace the oral exam, top tips for the written exam, how to navigate the multiple-choice format of the comprehension tests, top tested answers to DELE exam FAQ’s, and the like (click on this cover image to go to our omnibus post, and then click on the covers of the individual posts you want to read):

 OFFER: FREE EXAM PREP HANDBOOK & FREE EXPLORATORY SKYPE SESSION